Considering that nearly 80% of Americans own a clothes dryer, it’s no surprise that many of us are curious about how much it costs to run one.

 - Push the dryer back into place and plug it back into the wall outlet.

-- Test your dryer by running it for 20 minutes on the air dry setting.
+- Test your dryer for 20 minutes on the air dry setting.

-Your dryer’s door seal (also known as door gasket) is responsible for creating a tight seal between the drum and the door, preventing air from escaping the appliance.
+Your dryer’s door seal (also known as door gasket) creates a tight seal between the drum and the door, preventing air from escaping the appliance.

-Unfortunately, if the door seal is damaged, dirty, or worn, it can allow hot air to leak out of the drum, which can cause your dryer to work harder and longer to dry your clothes effectively.
-This can result in higher energy bills.
+Unfortunately, if the door seal is damaged, dirty, or worn, it can allow hot air to leak out of the drum, which can cause your dryer to work harder and longer to dry your clothes effectively, resulting in higher energy bills.

 Be sure to check out our Appliance Challenge, which includes multiple guides that provide tips on how to reduce running costs and extend the lifespan of your appliances, helping you save thousands of dollars.
 Best of all, they’re available for free!